Emergency Contact

 The bridge is currently maintained by Seqwater and will be transferred to Brisbane City Council’s ownership and operation in mid-2025.

-The Mount Crosby Weir (constructed in 1927 to create a pumping pool for the water treatment plant and with a bridge crossing to provide access to coal for the nearby pump station) will be repurposed for cyclists and pedestrians.
+The Mount Crosby Weir (constructed in 1927 to create a pumping pool for the water treatment plant and with a bridge crossing to provide access to coal for the nearby pump station) has been repurposed for cyclists and pedestrians, as a shared pathway.
 Repurposing the existing bridge will allow access the Mount Crosby Sportsground on Allawah Road.
+The shared pathway opened to the public in August 2025.

 Community hall upgrades